Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/configuration.md

 ### OpenAI Api key

-You need your own API key for the Image Generation to work, you can obtain a key by registring and create an key here => https://platform.openai.com/account/api-keys
+You need your own API key for the Image Generation to work, you can obtain a key by registering and create an key here => https://platform.openai.com/account/api-keys

 add the key to your appsettings:

-  "Epicweb": {
+'  "Epicweb": {
     "AIAssistant": {
       "ApiKey": "sk-NpPD....jrwm"
       }
-    }
+    }'